-The District shall periodically assess, with input from the SNPACC, the District and individual schools' status regarding implementing this policy.
+At least once every three years, 12 with input from the SNPACC, the District shall assess both the District as a whole and individual schools' status in regards to the implementation and compliance of the goals of this policy, including the health and wellness goals in the District's ACSIP.
 The assessment shall be based, at least in part, on:

-- the extent to which District schools are in compliance with this policy; - the extent to which this policy compares to other model local school wellness policies; and - a description of the progress made in attaining the goals of this policy.
+- The extent to which District schools are in compliance with this policy; - The extent to which this policy compares to other model local school wellness policies; - The annual reviews of this policy based on modules 1, 2, 3, 4, and 8 of the CDC's School Health Index; and - A description of the progress made in attaining the goals of this policy.